 What should I do to protect myself against infringement of copyright?

-- If you hire a web company to develop your site or another company to publish a brochure, book or magazine or make a video or film, insist that all the images or texts used are licensed to you.
-Getty specifically requires that an image is licensed to you or your company and not to a developer or other third party.
+- If you hire a web design or development agency for your website or another company to design brochure, book, magazine or video, make sure that all the images or texts used by them are licensed to you.
+Getty specifically requires that an image or photograph is licensed to you or your company and not to a developer or other third party.

 - Keep together all the paperwork and licences relating to publication of the image or text.

-- Check and be aware of when the license expires.
+- Check and be aware of when the licence expires.

 What is our advice?

-Resist the temptation to use images or text without first checking the copyright status.
-Always pay the fee for the license for use if appropriate.
-Keep the documents and licence.
-Lastly, as belt and braces, take out Professional Indemnity Insurance, which will cover you in the event of either oversight or foolishness.
+Resist using the images and text that are copyright protected and you do not have a licence to use them.
+Always pay the fee for the licence for use if appropriate.
+Also, you must properly maintain all the documents & licences.
+You can also protect yourself and your business with Professional Indemnity Insurance which will cover you in the event of either oversight or foolishness.